Stevengu999/payment_processor_documentation/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request had
+400 | Bad Request -- Your request has malformed or missing data.
+See the response for more detail.
 403 | Forbidden -- you did not supply a valid Project Key and cannot access this route.
 404 | Not Found -- You requested a route or format that does not exist.
 405 | Method Not Allowed -- You tried to access a route with a method that is not allow.